afterthat97/ash-engine/doc/advanced-user-manual4-en.md

-# Advanced User Manual 4: Multiple lights
+# Advanced User Manual 4: Multiple Lights

 In previous manuals, we only added a directional light to the scene (otherwise all models will be dark).
 Now we will add more lights to the scene.